jean-sh/pi-equalizer/README.md

 # PiSense Visualizer
-A sound visualizer for the Raspberry Pi's Sense Hat LED display.
+A sound visualizer for the Raspberry Pi Sense Hat's LED display.

 Written in Python.